Home / Blog / Business continuity plans

 Initial steps and planning stages

-The planning process for a business continuity plan involves several critical stages, starting with initial considerations and steps that will form the foundation of the plan.
-The initial stages serve as a critical juncture in shaping the trajectory and breadth of the business continuity plans.
-The process begins with understanding the business environment, identifying essential functions, and establishing a planning team.
+The planning process for a business continuity plan involves several critical stages, each serving as a building block for creating a comprehensive and effective plan.
+To begin with, the initial considerations and steps form the foundation of the entire plan, setting the direction for all subsequent efforts.
+These early stages serve as a pivotal juncture, shaping the overall trajectory and scope of the business continuity plans.

 The five phases of a business continuity plans